ANTILLES

 PROJECT BACKGROUND

-The project entailed site planning services for the middle school campus, along with the façade redesign of the newly built auditorium, a bas-relief installation, hardscape and landscape design, an outdoor garden amphitheater, custom-made seating, extensive construction administration, and the design/build installation of the proposed plants, plus a one-year maintenance contract for guiding the plant growth.
+The scope included site planning for the middle school campus, redesign of the auditorium façade, a bas-relief installation, hardscape and landscape design, an outdoor garden amphitheater, custom seating, and full construction administration.
+We also completed the design/build plant installation and provided a one-year maintenance contract to guide plant growth.

 A BUILDING SHELL MAKEUP